nimh-sfim/rtcog/docs/source/custom_matcher.rst

 * ``SVRMatcher``: Uses a pretrained SVR model.
 * ``MaskMatcher``: Uses template masks.

-You can easily add your own matching method by defining a new step as a subclass of ``Matcher``.
-Each step operates on one TR at a time and integrates into the existing framework.
+If you want a different way of deciding when a template matches the current TR, you can add your own matching method by defining a new Matcher as a subclass of ``Matcher``.
+Each Matcher operates on one TR at a time and integrates into the existing framework.

 1. **Create your matcher class**